geo-desic/first-shape-js/README.md

 +N | win for player 1
 -N | win for player 2

-The score for all non-leaf states is defined by assuming perfect play from both players.
-That is, the final state score that is "best" for both players (i.e. both maximal for player 1 and minimal for player 2).
+The score for any non-leaf state is defined by the final state score that is optimal both players.
+That is, the final state score that is both maximal for player 1 and minimal for player 2 (i.e. perfect play).

 #### Examples: